 Even Suzanne’s sister, Wendy Spector-Steinmetz, supports the cause through a children’s book called “The Rock Fairy,” using Nicole’s favorite green and purple colors on the book cover.
 A portion of the proceeds goes to support Encephalitis411.

-For those in the area, come join the walk on May 19, 2019 from 10 am to noon at Lake Balboa Park in Encino, California.
+For those in the area, come join the walk on November 10, 2019 from 10 am to noon at Lake Balboa Park in Encino, California.
 For everyone else, you can organize a walk around your neighborhood.
 Grab some friends and join us to celebrate the life of Nicole and to support more research, advocacy and awareness for encephalitis, which impacts 20,000+ Americans each year.
+Click here to view more about this year’s walk: https://encephalitis411.org/2019-walk-to-cure-encephalitis/

 Thank you, Suzanne, for your ongoing efforts to increase awareness and to support Encephalitis411 through your fundraising.